Gold exploration in Nevada is improving as rising gold prices make the mining-friendly state all the more attractive.

 Nevada’s well-endowed with metals and minerals

-Nevada’s northern Great Basin has a complex tectonic history that has given rise to a widespread landscape of fault-dominated mountain ranges and valleys with nearly every sort of rock known to geologists.
+The Great Basin in has a complex tectonic history that has given rise to a widespread landscape of fault-dominated mountain ranges and valleys with nearly every sort of rock known to geologists.
 Nevada’s mineral endowments are hosted in a variety of deposit types including porphyry, skarn, low-sulphidation epithermal gold and sediment-hosted Carlin-type deposits.
-It’s this geologically diverse landscape that makes the state an important source of our most essential metals and minerals, including copper, zinc, molybdenum, cobalt, lithium, silver and of course, gold.
+It’s this geologically diverse landscape that makes the state an important source of our most essential metals and minerals, including copper, zinc, molybdenum, cobalt, lithium, and precious metals like silver and gold.
 Some of the world’s most important gold mining districts are found in Nevada’s three major northwest trending belts: the Carlin trend, the Battle Mountain-Eureka-Cortez trend and the Walker Lane trend.

 Nevada sits among the top 5 gold producers in the world.
 Since Newmont’s discovery of the Carlin deposit in 1965, gold production in the state has totaled almost 200 million ounces, according to the Nevada Bureau of Mines and Geology.